raph-m/blackjack/README.md

 # blackjack
 Count cards in blackjack to bring down the house
+ALL the code on this project was created by us.

+## Retrieve our results
+Our project report is available in the results folder.
+You will be able to compute all of the results presented in the report simply by running the 'task_manager.py' file.
+However, this can take a very long time, so you might want to skip some parts of this file.

 ## Environment
 If the environment folder you can find the classes 'Dealer' and 'Deck'.
 You can find an example on how tu use them in the 'play_blackjack.py' file.